tobid7/lpp-3ds-next/README.md

 # Todo
 ##### Currently
-Create a CI for devkitARM-r45
-Fix some of the issues
+Create a GH Action for compiling with devkitARM-r45 Fix some of the issues
 ##### in Future
 Update to newest devkitARM libctru citro2d citro3d